vimode/frontend-mentor-challenges/job-listings-with-filter-react/README.md

 Fulfilling the option 2 of the challenge.

-Using snowpack really was fun.
-Its easy and as much as I like the CRA to spin up a quick React project it feels like a blackbox which I cannot probe.
+Using snowpack was fun.
+Its easy and as much as I like the CRA to spin up a quick React project it always feels like a blackbox which I cannot probe to fully understand.

 Snowpack on the other hand gives a lot of freedom + also helps understanding whats happening under the hood.